Back

 • Performance-Based Splits: Profit shares may rise as traders meet specific targets or milestones, encouraging consistent performance.

-Prop Trading Firm Business Model
+Common Prop Firm Business Model

 The business model for prop trading firms centers on generating profit from trading activities while managing risk to promote responsible and consistent trading.

-Here’s how a typical prop firm operates:
+Here’s how a typical prop firm operates with different focus points on their business models:

-• Mentoring and Educational Services: Some firms offer educational resources, mentorship, and trading courses, providing additional revenue while equipping traders with skills that can enhance profitability.
+• Mentoring and Educational Services: Some firms offer educational resources, mentorship, and trading courses, providing additional revenue while mentoring you with skills that can enhance profitability.

 Understanding the Prop Firm Challenge Model